 - Failure to provide necessary equipment.
 Employers must furnish their employees with all the equipment necessary for them to perform their job duties, as well as emergency devices such as lifeboats, life preservers, and other safety equipment.

 - Negligence.
 If employers fail to exercise reasonable care while aboard, their breach of duty can result in employee injuries.

 Evaluate Your Options

-The STEINLAW firm is committed to maximizing every client’s recovery after an injury.
-If you’ve been injured at sea and live in the Miami or surrounding areas, reach out to the team at STEINLAW for a free consultation.
+The SteinLaw firm is committed to maximizing every client’s recovery after an injury.
+If you’ve been injured at sea and live in Florida, reach out to the team at SteinLaw for a free consultation.
 We’ll discuss the details of your case and let you know what types of compensation you might expect.